 Irrigation Tactics in Winter

 Step one – turn off the sprinkler and let Mother Nature work her magic!
-During Winter in Perth, the Water Corporation implement a sprinkler switch-off, which applies to all scheme and bore water users in Perth, Mandurah and some parts of the South West, from 1 June to 31 August each year.
+During Winter in Perth, the Water Corporation implement a sprinkler switch-off, which applies to all scheme and bore water users in Perth, Secret Harbour and some parts of the South West, from 1 June to 31 August each year.

 Thanks to the cooler temperatures, lower evaporation rates and most lawns becoming dormant, your lawn requires less water to survive over Winter, which means your usual irrigation can take a backseat.